bravegrumpy/merther/src/misunderstood/chapters/09_Irredeemable.md

 “My Cabbages!”
 Todd suddenly hears from the food market across the way.
 When he turns around, He sees another long rope of the white fluid land on Old Lady Alice's newest knitting project.

 Todd wasn't completely sure of what was happening, but he did know that nobody should ever be stupid enough to anger Old Lady Alice.
 She yelled at people who ruined her knitting.
-Todd was lucky enough to have been gifted a hat from Old Lady Alice during the Beltaine festival before last.
+Todd was lucky enough to have been gifted a hat from Old Lady Alice during the Beltane festival before last.
 He kept it hidden in a box underneath his bed so that Sally wouldn't steal it from him.
 He never understood why Sally kept trying to take his hat from him.
 Sally had her own, and it was a pretty blue color, like all the other girls had.

-Before Todd could continue his train of thought, he felt himself being lifted up and placed on Brittney's shoulders.
+Before Todd could continue his train of thought, he felt himself being lifted and placed on Brittney's shoulders.
 Brittney almost never let him ride on her shoulders, but he gripped her forehead tightly, as she brought him inside Gracey's home.

 </section>